 If a student clinician wishes to record a therapy session, the student should leave a post-it note on the assigned clinical instructor's computer before the start of therapy.
-Please note that there are no recording options during the Fall, 2020 semester secondary to the telepractice format and online only delivery.
+Please note that there are no recording options during the Fall, 2021 term for the Speech II Clinic secondary to the Telepractice format and online delivery.